Augmented Mass-Spring model for Real-Time Dense Hair Simulation: Discussion

 \section{Discussion}

-Due to the high computational cost of hair simulation, even the most prestigious game productions cannot afford strand-level hair animations.
-However, our AMS framework enables real-time performance of complex hair dynamics and hair-object interactions with affordable GPU memory consumption, making it feasible to incorporate high-fidelity hair simulations in games and significantly reduce the cost of hair animation in films.
-To demonstrate this, in the supplementary material, we showcase the real-time simulation of hair and facial hair movements for Wukong~\cite{wukong}, a hero character from a recent AAA game, running on a laptop. \paragraph{Limitation and Future Works.} Despite the growing popularity of neural approaches, we demonstrate in this work that data-driven methods are not a cure-all for simulation.
+Our AMS framework enables real-time performance of complex hair dynamics and hair-object interactions with affordable GPU memory consumption, making it feasible to incorporate high-fidelity hair simulations in games and significantly reduce the cost of hair animation in films.
+To demonstrate this, in the supplementary material, we showcase the real-time simulation of hair and facial hair movements for Wukong~\cite{wukong}, a hero character from a recent AAA game, running on a laptop. \paragraph{Limitations and Future Work.} Despite the growing popularity of neural approaches, we demonstrate in this work that data-driven methods are not a cure-all for simulation.
 By carefully designing physics-based models, we can achieve both high-efficiency and high-fidelity simulation effects.
 Future research could explore adapting AMS systems for cloth simulation.
 As for limitations, our method is an approximation of real-world physics, optimized for speed and visual quality, but it does not guarantee full compliance with real-world physical behavior.